chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 For our goal we need to calculate the ratio between the `rect` parameter of the `func path(in rect: CGRect) -> Path` function (that as we said before it is the `CGRect` in which we are drawing our shape) and the bounding rect of the path itself.
-Luckily, SwiftUI exposes a beautiful `boundingRect` property on the `Path` that is exactly what we need. so in the end the final implementation of our `TitleBackgroundShape` is the following one.
+Luckily, SwiftUI exposes a beautiful `boundingRect` property on the `Path` that is exactly what we need.
+So in the end the final implementation of our `TitleBackgroundShape` is the following one.

 ```swift
 private struct TitleBackgroundShape: Shape {